-Divorce, often used as a threat when there is a desperate need for change in your relationship but, when it is meant it signals the end of your marriage but, the beginning of what can be a tortuous period in which hostilities are bitter and angry and this can happen even if it is a joint decision even now that we will soon have ‘no blame’ divorce.
+Divorce is often used as a threat when there is a desperate need for change in your relationship but, when it is meant it signals the end of your marriage but, the beginning of what can be a tortuous period in which hostilities are bitter and angry; and this can happen even if it is a joint decision and may still occur even when the promised “no blame" divource is available.

-As this new ‘no blame’ law comes in if it resulted in co-operative dismantling of the relationship it would save not just yourselves but your children if you have them from protracted battles as we seek to find blame.
+When this new ‘no fault' law comes in it should facilitate co-operative dismantling of the relationship which would save not just yourselves but any children from protracted blame battles.

-We enter into marriage filled with hopes and dreams but, it has failed, one or both of you has disappointed the other but, we must not lose sight of the fact that both of you entered into this arrangement wholeheartedly and with the best of intentions yes, it has gone wrong, one or both of you has changed in a way that doesn’t suit the other, it could be environmental, sexual, financial or an addiction but we need to remember that once we were in love, there is no need for hate.
+We enter into marriage filled with hopes and dreams but even though it may fail because one or both of you has disappointed the other, we must not lose sight of the fact that both of you entered into this arrangement wholeheartedly and with the best of intentions.
+Though it has failed, one or both of you has changed in a way that doesn’t suit the other, it could be environmental, sexual, financial or an addiction but we need to remember that once you were in love, there is no need for hate.

-I have attached below a contract which; with a few changes could be adopted by you to frame a behaviour expected of you both; by you both, once the divorce has become a decision not just a threat, and most particularly if you both have to share the same home during the process, this would allow you and any children to find acceptance that it is over, this thing you once loved.
+I have attached below a draft contract which once divorce has become a decision not just a threat, which with a few changes could be adopted by you as a joint code of behaviour.
+This would be particularly important if you both have to share the same home during the process, this would allow you and any children to find acceptance that it is over, this thing you once loved.

 So, even if one of you does not want this to happen, would you truly want to be with someone who doesn’t want to be with you?
 Counselling can be used to help you both see a new future, one without each other but one that has compassion for the person you once loved and; for yourself.